isographlabs/isograph/docs-website/docs/quickstart.md

 For now, you must install the `@main` versions of the packages.
 :::

 Installing the compiler also adds the command `yarn iso` and `yarn iso --watch`.
-But hang tight — before this command works, you'll need to set up some folders, download your schema and create an `isograph.config.json` file!
+But hang tight — before this command works, you'll need to create a folder, download your schema and create an `isograph.config.json` file!

-## Install the babel plugin and add a recommended alias
+## Create a `.babelrc.js` file to enable Babel

-Install the babel plugin in your `.babelrc.js`.
-If this file does not exist (and it is not usually created in a new NextJS project), you can use the following:
+To enable Babel and the Isograph Babel plugin, create a `.babelrc.js` with the following contents:

 ```js
 module.exports = {